rtablada/ember-profile-upload/README.md

 The `profile-upload` service can also contain two other methods for greater flexibility:

-* `destroy` - Instructs the API to delete the old file
+* `destroyImage` - Instructs the API to delete the old file
 * `requestError` - Handle errors from the AJAX request

 ### Example service